ccmjs/data-server/README.md

 # data-server
-NodeJS webserver for server-side ccm data management via HTTP using MongoDB
+NodeJS webserver for server-side ccm data management via HTTP using MongoDB and CORS